WangChaoyanble/Notes/Basic Algorithms/Search and Graph/Disjoint Set Union.md

     return p[x];
 }

-// Initialization:
-void init()
+// Initialization: set all vertices point to themselves. void init()
 {
     for (int i = 1; i <= n; i ++ )
         p[i] = i;
 }

-// Unify the two sets where A and B belong to: void unite(int a,int b)
+// Unify the two sets where point a and b belong to: void unite(int a,int b)
 {
     p[find(a)] = find(b);